danielausparis/wifi-radio/README.md

 I was very suspicious of the Orange Debian version, but after all it does its job (after some streamlining such as killing unused services etc.).
 However be aware that their package repository is provided by Huawei, which is a company linked to the chinese government.
 This detail can make one uncomfortable.
 I did not have the time to test ArmBian.

 After some testing with VLC i finally adopted mpv as streaming software.
 I did not need PulseAudio (which i hate dearly) and struggled a bit to have barebones ALSA running.
-The front end is based on AngularJs (yes, totally outdated, but simple Javascript instead of Typescript, which i hate dearly as well).
+The front end is based on AngularJs (yes, totally outdated, but it is simple Javascript instead of Typescript, which i hate dearly as well).

 The looks are nice thanks to the Pico CSS toolkit.
-The back end is PHP and the station list is just a JSON file.
+The backend is PHP and the station list is just a JSON file.
 You can't do it simpler.

 ![Alt text](https://i.ibb.co/zXLy3Jw/Screenshot-2024-02-17-10-30-36.png?raw=true "screenshot")

 ## Conclusion
 The result is awesome.
 The Alesis speakers deliver a surprisingly good quality (for the bathroom anyway).
 I can listen to any station of the world in superb quality.
 A pleasure!
+## Downloads
+I provide only the backend PHP and the frontend files as a helping indication for you (the offered backend works 'as is').
+I am rather certain that you will choose another frontend technology anyway.